warrant-dev/warrant/development.md

 ## Build binary & start server

-After the datastore, eventstore and configuration are set, build & start the server:
+After the datastore and configuration are set, build & start the server:

 ```shell
 cd cmd/warrant